starcoinorg/starcoin/vm/stdlib/modules/doc/TransactionPublishOption.md

 ## Struct `TransactionPublishOption`

 Defines and holds the publishing policies for the VM.
 There are three possible configurations:
-1. No module publishing, only allowlisted scripts are allowed.
+1.  !script_allowed && !module_publishing_allowed No module publishing, only script function in module are allowed.
-2. No module publishing, custom scripts are allowed.
+2.  script_allowed && !module_publishing_allowed No module publishing, custom scripts are allowed.
-3. Both module publishing and custom scripts are allowed.
+3.  script_allowed && module_publishing_allowed Both module publishing and custom scripts are allowed.
 We represent these as the following resource.